 What is Emergency Contraception?

 If you have had sex without a condom or if your usual contraception has let you down, there are different types of emergency contraception that you can use.
-Read more on the FPA website’s Emergency Contraception Guide.
+Read more NHS Emergency Contraception.

 - An Intrauterine device (IUD), sometimes called a coil, can also be used as Emergency Contraception up to 5 days after having sex or up to 5 days after the earliest time you could have released an egg (ovulation).